-The motherboard supports up to 512MB of PC100/133 SDRAM.
+The motherboard supports up to 3.0GB of PC1600/2100 REGISTERED DDR memory ONLY.

 Memory Installation Procedure

 Step 1 Line your module up so that the pins fit into the socket.
 There is only one way your DIMM can fit properly.
 Make sure that the short row of pins is lined up with the short gap in the DIMM socket, just as the long row of pins should line up with the long gap in the DIMM socket.